buoyancy99/diffusion-forcing/README.md

 ### Video Prediction

-Make sure you also checkout this 3rd party [3D-unet & transformer implementation](https://github.com/kwsong0113/diffusion-forcing-transformer) if you want a better, modern architecture.
+Make sure you also checkout ~~this 3rd party [3D-unet & transformer implementation](https://github.com/kwsong0113/diffusion-forcing-transformer) if you want a better, modern architecture.~~ the `main` branch for temporal attention version of the code for better quality.

 Video prediction requires downloading giant datasets.
 First, if you downloaded the mini subset following `Try pretrained video model` section, delete the mini subset folders `data/minecraft` and `data/dmlab`.
 Them just run the following commands: we've coded in python that it will download the dataset for you it doesn't already exist.
 Due to the slowness of the [source](https://github.com/wilson1yan/teco), this may take a couple days.
 If you prefer to do it yourself via bash script, please refer to the bash scripts in original [TECO dataset](https://github.com/wilson1yan/teco) and use `dmlab.sh` and `minecraft.sh` in their Dataset section of README, any maybe split bash script into parallel scripts.